pyari-k/pyari-k.github.io/_posts/2022-11-14-Looker-As-A-Visualisation-Tool.md

 title: Looker - A good to know tool for first time managers
 ---
 Are you a first time manager or do you get asked a lot of questions at work?
-Where are the allocated budgets being used?
-How much money have we burnt?
+* Where are the allocated budgets being used?
+* How much money have we burnt?
-Where are we with our targets?
-What percentage of our company assets are with remote workers?
+* Where are we with our targets?
+* What percentage of our company assets are with remote workers?
-What is the gender ratio in your organisation?
-What was our revenue last week?
+* What is the gender ratio in your organisation?
+* What was our revenue last week?

-Questions like these can be overwhelming if you are a first time manager.
+Questions like these can get overwhelming if you are a first time manager.
 We might tend to ramble while  answering questions like this.
-Thanks to the data visualisation tools in the market.
-There are better ways to tackle questions like this.
+Thanks to the data visualisation tools available in the market.
+There are better ways to tackle questions like these.
 It is an old saying that is going to be of our help.

 `A picture is worth a thousand words`